Mellach power plant location enhanced with innovative system solutions

 Mellach power plant location

-VERBUND operates two thermal power plants at the Melllach location: A coal-fired power plant, which will discontinue coal operations no later than 2020, and a highly efficient gas-fired combined-cycle power plant, which is in use to support the grid.
+VERBUND operates two thermal power plants at the Mellach location: A coal-fired power plant, which will discontinue coal operations no later than 2020, and a highly efficient gas-fired combined-cycle power plant, which is in use to support the grid.
 "With the Mellach gas-fired combined-cycle power plant we can balance out the growing proportion of volatile electricity generation from solar and wind power, or the lower hydropower generation during dry periods, and in this way we make a significant contribution to stabilising the grid," says Robert Koubek, CEO of VERBUND Thermal Power.